lukestynes/bar-path-tracker/README.md

 `python3.10 barbell_path_tracker.py ../resources/stabilised/squat.mp4`

 This will highlight the barbell path in the video, and also save an output file of the extracted bar path coordinate points.

+## Manual Annotation
+If you wish to annotate the barbell centres manually on a video you can do so by running, replacing `path_to_video` with the relevant path:
+`python3.10 barbell_path_tracker.py path_to_video`

+## Viewing Metrics
+Once you have a manual and automated tracked video data set you can compare the two by using the following, replacing `path_to_manual` with the manual marked data file, and `path_to_auto` with the automatically generated data file:
+`python3.10 metrics.py path_to_manual path_to_auto`